 'Well, that depends.
 Different things might happen.'

-'For example?' the taxi driver got really interested.
+'Like what?' the taxi driver got really interested.

 'Ahh.
 One day there was an incident in winter, an old lady called us.
 Alas, she couldn't think of anything better than jumping out of her window into a snowdrift from the second floor.
 She was really old, so she couldn't get out of there, and she couldn't call anyone for help either.'